hhassen/serverless-resize-image/README.md

 ### Serverless CI/CD
 This job provisions app-specific infrastructure.
-This job is triggered everytime we push changes to `dev` or `master` branchs.
+This job is triggered every time we push changes to `dev` or `master` branches.
 This job builds and deploys the lambda package using a Github-hosted runner (Ubuntu).

 ## Logs and tracing